 I manage a team of four transportation engineers and technicians.
-We prepare transport feasibility studies for potential new developments, transport assessments and travel plans.
+We prepare transport feasibility studies for potential new developments, transport assessments, travel plans and parking analysis/strategy studies.
 We also provide advice regarding external site layout design to appropriately and safely accommodate the access and circulation needs of users of all modes of transport.
 Project sizes range from a small new building to large multi-purpose masterplan developments.

 My role includes team and resource management; team mentoring and training; project and programme management; cost management; preparing fee proposals and bid documents; promotion and marketing of the services offered by the transport team; project analysis and design work; and report writing.

-How has registration as a CEng benefitted your career?
+In what ways has registration benefitted your career?